 The Western Medical Innovation Fellowship - the first-of-its-kind in Canada - was established in partnership with the University of Minnesota Innovation Fellows program in 2015.
 Highly qualified individuals are recruited from PhD graduates, medical students and residents.
-Mitacs is a partner of the Fellowship program through its support of postdoctoral training and research collaborations.
-Other partners include the Western Bone and Joint Institute’s Collaborative Training Program in Musculoskeletal Health Research.
+Through its mandate to diversify Canada’s economy and foster an entrepreneurial spirit in a generation of trainees, Western’s BrainsCAN initiative has committed more than $3.5 million to this program.
+Other Western MIF partners include MITACS and the Western Bone and Joint Institute’s Collaborative Training Program in Musculoskeletal Health Research.
 Fellows are paid similar to postdoctoral fellows for the 10.5-month program, which consists of the following:

 Boot camp (University of Minnesota Medical Devices Center)

 - Five weeks working alongside Minnesota Innovation Fellows in an educational 'boot camp'

 - 100+ speakers (academic researchers, clinicians, industry representatives, venture capitalists) offer training on innovation, prototyping, intellectual property, regulatory affairs, business strategy

 - Valuable networking connections with Minnesota's medical device community and possible project collaborations with Minnesota Innovation Fellows